FATEH-Z-FENNI/R.O.S-Rubik-Operating-System/README.md

-3|| If you liked the description, I would say that it is the "Absolute System" that "Obsolete" the others, and the #NATURAL alternative to all "Computer Operating Programs" in today's world
+3|| If you liked the description, I would say:
+It is the "Absolute System" that "Obsolete" the others, and the #NATURAL alternative to all "Computer Operating Programs" in today's world